js0823/trashbot/README.md

 4. Change Makefile so that GPU=1, CUDNN=1, OPENCV=1, and OPENMP=1.

 ## Running the whole thing
-1. Build darknet.
+1. Build darknet by going into darknet and typing "make -j 2".
-2. catkin_make the trashbot.
+2. Run catkin_make from the ROS workspace to build Trashbot.
 3. Make sure devel.bash is sourced.
-4. Run "roslaunch trashbot_launch trashbot_lidar.launch"
+4. Run "roslaunch trashbot_launch trashbot.launch"
 5. Run "roslaunch amcl_navigation.launch"
-6. Run "roslaunch trashbot_roamer.launch"
+6. Run "roslaunch yolo_detector.launch"
-7. Run "roslaunch yolo_detector.launch"
+7. Run "roslaunch trashbot_roamer.launch"

-Note: I should merge trashbot_roamer and yolo_detector into one file.

 ## Other comments
 1. When building Tufts turtlebot from source, it gets error message saying "move_base_msgs" is not found.
 Run ros-kinetic-move-base in this case.